 Sixth round: No. 15 (191st overall)- LB Chris Borland, Wisconsin

 Rounding out the mock draft is Wisconsin linebacker Chris Borland.
-At 6-foot-0, 248 pounds, Borland is an intimidating factor.
-At Wisconsin, he amassed unbelievable numbers — specifically in 2011 — where he had 143 tackles (19 for loss), 2.5 sacks, 2 interceptions and 5 forced fumbles.
+At 6-foot, 248 pounds, Borland is an intimidating factor.
+At Wisconsin, he amassed unbelievable numbers — specifically in 2011 — when he had 143 tackles (19 for loss), 2.5 sacks, 2 interceptions and 5 forced fumbles.
 Keep in mind, this was after season-ending shoulder surgery in 2010, so to perform like this after a huge surgery is phenomenal.
 He’s extremely active around the ball, showing the ability to blitz and make offensive linemen look like roadkill.
 He has some issues with coverage and getting depth, but the high effort he displayed throughout college should help him get past those issues.

 Be sure to take a look at other mock drafts for other NFL teams at isportsweb.com.